stevedemirev/CFRM-523-ReplicationProjectData/README.md

 # CFRM-523-ReplicationProjectData

 This repository contains 3 seperate datasets for QQQ and TQQQ used in my replication paper.
-They have slight differences between them, but will produce different results so decide how you would like to test the strategy wisely.
+They have slight differences between them, but produce different results so decide how you would like to test the strategy wisely.

 The 'gaps_removed' datasets skips any days with missing datapoints by removing the data for that day completely.(Method 1 and used in the replication paper)